AP® Biology Exam Format: All You Need To Know

-What is the Format of the AP Biology Exam?
+What Is the Format of the AP Biology Exam?

 Types of Questions on the AP Biology Exam